 Clever, witty, or humorous names may be permissible, at the discretion of leadership, but poor naming choices will be critiqued, and requested removed.
 Kindred Spirits members must also follow any additional rules about naming included in the game's EULA, or on a per-server basis.

-Although it is rare, Members and officers can and will be banned for breaking Kinship rules.
-We do not make these decisions lightly, but we will always act to protect the Kinship and for the greater good of our members.
+Although it is rare, Members and officers can and will be banned for breaking Guild rules.
+We do not make these decisions lightly, but we will always act to protect the Guild and for the greater good of our members.
 Bans may be temporary or permanent depending on the severity of the infraction.
-Banned members have access to a special forum where they can appeal their ban.

 Proper communication saves everyone headaches and heartaches.
 Clearly communicate group goals and methods as a leader when starting a group and when new members join.
 Clearly communicate information that may be valuable to others in your group as it arises.
 Clearly communicate any needs for a break or explanations when you are unclear on an objective or how to accomplish something.